huijing/huijing.github.io/_pages/about.md

 I also co-organise Talk.CSS, a meetup around all things CSS, with [Chris Lienert](https://twitter.com/cliener).
 The idea for Talk.CSS was born on the [Kopi.JS](http://kopijs.org/) slack channel on October 26, 2015 and within 2 hours, we had a [logo](https://github.com/Singapore-CSS/logo), a [Gitter channel](https://gitter.im/Singapore-CSS/discussions), a [Meetup.com](http://www.meetup.com/Singapore-CSS/) account, a venue for the meetup and a couple speakers.
 Colour us efficient <span class="emoji" role="img" tabindex="0" aria-label="smiling face with sunglasses">&#x1F60E;</span>.

+Right now, I'm a Developer Advocate for Nexmo, as well as a Mozilla Techspeaker.

 ### Anything not related to the web?

 Sure.
 I love playing basketball and did so full-time for 6 years until the end of 2011.
 I still play recreationally now and will continue to do so until my legs say otherwise.